luismiguelcasadodiaz/splunk/03_statistical_processing.md

 - Data & time
 - Informational
 - JSON
 - Mathematical (round(X,Y), pow).
-A `round` without `Y` returns `X`as integer.
+A `round` without `Y` returns `X` as an integer.
 - Multivalue
-- Statistical (avg, max, min, random). `random`returns a Psudo-random integer ranging from zero to 2³¹-1
+- Statistical (avg, max, min, random). `random` returns a Pseudo-random integer ranging from zero to 2³¹-1
 - Text
 - Trigonometry and hyperbolic

-Genearlly, Evaluation functions will evaluate an expression based on the events ans returns a result, but some not evaluata any expression ans insteead return a result based on its own funcionality
+Generally, Evaluation functions will evaluate an expression based on the events and return a result, but some do not evaluata any expression and instead return a result based on its own functionality

 ### Examples
-Create a five random grups of users.
+Create five random groups of users.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/2a122143-4a9e-494c-95c4-4a3fbe78c172)

-Eval usage wihtout functions.
+Eval usage without functions.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/c8672b97-3b0a-4ad3-8384-93b8c68321c7)

 ## Eval as a Function (01:06)
-Eval command can be used as a function wihtin the `stats`command.
+The eval command can be used as a function within the `stats` command.
-Nest eval inside an `stats count`to count events wiht a calculated value.
+Nest eval inside a `stats count` to count events with a calculated value.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/fc6663b6-337e-4e6e-8c08-12d452801767)

 **Requires** an `as` clause to rename the field.

 ## Rename Command (02:38)
-Helps to display a more useful or meaningfull field name.
+Helps to display a more useful or meaningful field name.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/5aabcc13-199c-468d-b53f-998c84f34551)

-Double quote new fieldname if has to contain any special character.
+Double quote the new field name if has to contain any special character.
 Multiple field renaming is possible in a single command. **notice commas**
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/f822f2e1-26f2-433b-b387-144db0e3232d)